Get the FAQs about Automated Prior Authorization

 What’s the difference between prior authorization (PA), electronic prior authorization (ePA) and automated PA?

-Currently, healthcare providers rely on a mostly manual process for determining if PA is required, identifying and gathering requisite information, submitting documentation, and following up on determinations.
-Reliance on repetitive data entry, phone calls and faxes is only part of the problem.
+Currently, healthcare providers rely on a mostly manual process.
+First determining if PA is required and identifying and gathering requisite information.
+Then submitting documentation and following up on the status.
+The process relies on repetitive data entry, phone calls and faxes, but that’s only part of the problem.
 PA specialists also spend an excessive amount of time on detective work, tracking down patient benefit details, clinical documentation and PA criteria scattered across different locations with little connectivity to speed the process.

 Automated PA takes advantage of technology and aggregated patient, provider and payer data—what we call Collective Healthcare Intelligence™—to accelerate the process.
 Rather than manual data entry and frustrating hold times on the phone, automated PA requires minimal input, automatically piping in the required patient, provider, and encounter details directly from the EMR or other system of record once a prior authorization is determined to be required.
 Once a PA submission is prepared, it is automatically submitted via the specific payer’s preferred channel, whether a payer web portal or electronic fax.